Woman sitting at desk and shaking hands with interviewer

 Sending a speculative application

-You could consider accessing the ‘hidden jobs market’ by sending a speculative application to a company you’d like to work for, highlighting your interest in starting a degree apprenticeship at ARU and asking if it’s something they might consider supporting you with.
+You could consider accessing the ‘hidden jobs market’ by sending a speculative application to a company you’d like to work for, highlighting your interest in starting an apprenticeship at ARU, and asking if it’s something they might consider supporting you with.
 Here’s advice to help you with sending a speculative apprenticeship letter.

 You can find apprenticeship job vacancies advertised on most job sites, the Gov.UK website, UCAS and, for degree apprenticeships, usually on the university’s website.